-The Black Widow: Widow spiders (Latrodectus) are present on most continents, and the Black Widow is prevalent across North America: in Mexico as well as the United States and parts of Canada.
-The venom from male Widow spiders is rarely harmful to humans, but the females’ toxin can be harmful: a bite can cause severe muscle pain, abdominal cramps, heavy sweating, heart palpitations, and muscle spasms.
-Symptoms can last up to a week, but bites are rarely fatal, especially given prompt medical attention.
+Widow spiders (Latrodectus) are present on most continents, and the Black Widow is prevalent across North America: in Mexico as well as the United States and parts of Canada.
+The venom from male Widow spiders is rarely harmful to humans, but the females’ toxin can be harmful in some cases, mostly to the very young, the very old and those who suffer an alergic reaction to the toxin.
+A bite from a Black Widow can cause severe muscle pain, abdominal cramps, heavy sweating, heart palpitations, and muscle spasms.
+Symptoms can last up to a week, but bites are rarely fatal.
 Although Widows are not especially aggressive, they will defend their nests and may attack if startled.
-They make their home and nest in cool, dark, places—so be mindful when you place your hand when cleaning under window ledges or steps, and when you’re picking-up wood or stones in your garden or out in the countryside.
+They make their home and nest in cool, dark, places—so be mindful where you place your hand when cleaning under window ledges or steps, and when you’re picking-up wood or stones in your garden or out in the countryside.
+Take additional care when unpacking stored items from cool or dark cupboard spaces, as a Widow might have nested there.
 Most Black Widows are a shiny black color with red and/or white markings on their abdomen, and some are a dark brown.
 To get acquainted with the different varieties, you can view pictures online

 Taking a few precautions and being mindful of your environment can mitigate the risk of being bitten by a spiders.
 (And getting stung by a scorpion.)

-Identify the spider: If you are bitten, the most important thing to do is try and identify the spider.
-Some spider bites are painless at first, which can make this difficult; being mindful of your actions, especially when you’re in the garden, outdoors, or working in your home can help to mitigate the risks.
+If you are bitten, the most important thing to do is try and identify the spider.
+Some spider bites are painless at first, which can make this difficult; so being mindful of your actions, especially when you’re in the garden, outdoors, unpacking stored items, or working in your home can help to mitigate the risks.

-Shake-out: Spiders are nocturnal creatures, and some might find their way into your shoes or clothes left out overnight.
-It’s good practice to shake your shoes (especially if you’ve had them stored in the cupboard for a while) before you step into them; and also check any clothes which might have been left out before you put them on again.
+Spiders are nocturnal creatures, and some might find their way into your shoes or clothes left out overnight, or nest in items you leave stored or unused for a length of time.
+It’s good practice to shake your shoes (especially if you’ve had them stored in the cupboard for a while) before you step into them; and also double-check any clothes which might have been left out or stored before you put them on again.

-Bags and baggage: Take care when traveling, especially in rural or remote areas, as spiders and scorpions are known to crawl in to bags and remain there until you get home to unpack.
-If you have travelled in a remote area, take extra care with your hands as you unpack—it’s easy to get bitten or stung if a spider or scorpion has found its way into your packed laundry or personal items.
+Take care when traveling, especially in rural or remote areas, as spiders and scorpions are known to crawl in to bags and remain there until you get home to unpack.
+If you have travelled in a remote area, or have left a case or bag stored, take extra care with your hands as you handle it and unpack—it’s easy to get bitten or stung if a spider or scorpion has found its way into your stored bags, packed laundry or personal items.

-Spider nests near homes: Spiders will sometimes nest in unhelpful places, like underneath window ledges, alongside steps or crevices near your home’s entrances, or in spaces where children play outdoors—tree houses, for instance.
-If you find a spider nest in these types of spaces, removal is the only sensible option (spiders are aggressive when defending their egg sacs).
-Some people ask their gardener, if they hire one, to deal with them; others call a specialist company, or deal with it themselves using commercially available arachnicide.
+Spiders will sometimes nest in unhelpful places, like underneath window ledges, alongside steps or crevices near your home’s entrances, or in spaces where children play outdoors—tree houses, for instance.
+If you find a spider nest in these types of spaces, removal is the only sensible option.
+Spiders are aggressive when defending their egg sacs so if the spider you find is nursing its eggs, take extra care.
+Some people ask their gardener, if they hire one, to deal with them; others call a specialist company, or deal with it themselves.